Documentation

 • host: string

-Either an IP, or a hostname of the server. (alias: hostname)
+An IP address or hostname of the server. (alias: hostname)

 • port?: number default: 25565